 KSA 12-520(7) allows cities to annex land into their city limits at the request of property owners with no public hearing or approval from neighboring residents required.
 This is what is known as a consent annexation.
 In order to do this, the property has to be touching the existing city limits.

 What happens if the property is not touching but the developer and the city want to find a way to make it contiguous?
-In the case of the December 2020 illegal annexation, the developer (and possibly representatives from the City of Edgerton) convinced Johnson County to illegally subdivide a “narrow corridor” to get them across Gardner Road to access a small parcel they purchased that was contiguous. (the southeast corner of property 1 above)
+In the case of the December 2020 illegal annexation, the developer (and possibly representatives from the City of Edgerton) convinced Johnson County to illegally subdivide a “narrow corridor” to get them across Gardner Road (the southeast corner of property 1 above) to access a small parcel they purchased that was contiguous. (parcel 2)

 What causes a consent annexation to be considered illegal?